jessecomeau87/Boot/README.md

 - Software: Acuity.

-- All based on a few patent of mine, like, [IAA(S/E)A(-O) (c) (r) ISMC Corp.
-2023].

-- "Reactor", "Rectitude Adamant Construct", "Rectitude Ethereal Virtue", "Wise", "Keen", "Reason", "Guru", "Valliant", "Nexus", "Zenith", and "Acuity", and patents, are all my ideas, and they are protected.
+- "Reactor Computing Technologies", "Rectitude Adamant Construct", "Rectitude Ethereal Construct", "Wise", "Keen", "Reason", "Guru", "Valliant", "Nexus", "Zenith", and "Acuity", are all my ideas, and they are protected.

 Let's Go!